 For the Wichita metropolitan area in August 2022, the unemployment rate was unchanged, while the labor force and the number of jobs fell slightly from the previous month.

-Data released this week by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a steady employment situation in the Wichita Metropolitan Statistical Area for August 2021.
+Data released by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a mosty unchanged employment situation in the Wichita Metropolitan Statistical Area for August 2022.

 Click charts and tables for larger versions.

-Considering seasonally adjusted data from the household survey, the labor force rose by 3 persons (0.0 percent) in August 2021 from July 2021, the number of unemployed persons rose by 101 (0.6 percent), and the unemployment rate was 5.3 percent, up from 5.2 percent in July.
-The number of employed persons not working on farms fell to 303,117 in August from 303,215 the prior month, a decline of 98 persons (0.0 percent).
+Considering smoothed seasonally adjusted data from the household survey, the labor force fell by 559 persons (0.2 percent) in August 2022 from July 2022, the number of unemployed persons rose by 27 (0.3 percent), and the unemployment rate was 3.0 percent, unchanged from July.
+The number of employed persons not working on farms fell to 311,943 in August 2022 from 312,529 the prior month, declining by 586 persons (0.2 percent).

 (For data on all metropolitan areas in the nation, see my interactive visualization Metro area employment and unemployment.)

 The link to the archived version of the BLS news release for this month may be found here.